maxmbed/docker-arm-cm/Readme.md

 # Docker Buildroot
-A Docker container to build ARM cortex-m tartget with gcc through a bind working directory.
+A Docker container to build ARM cortex-m target with gcc through a bind working directory.

 # Build images